Nutrition Masterclass: Buyers Guide

 Once you've identified whether it's a nutrient, remedy, or nutraceutical you want to try, it's a case of choosing the best manufacturer to buy it from.
 The hurdle to making a good decision is talented marketing men and women.
 Their job is to make you believe their products are the best, and they can be very convincing.

 The quickest way to get to the truth is by comparing as many products as possible to gain a better understanding of the most important factors in judging the product's quality.
 If you've done your research then spotting the bad eggs should be easy, although there are always differences of opinion.

-For example,, we believe (in accordance with these studies) that, despite being an excellent combination that undoubtedly works together to boost each other's benefits; Vitamin D3 & Vitamin K2 should be taken separately because they are both fat-soluble, hence will inhibit each other's absorption if taken at the same time.
-Some big players in this market obviously disagree because they put these nutrients together in the same capsules.
-Which opinion you agree with, is down to you - all we can do is try to explain our reasoning as best we can.
+For example, we believe (in accordance with these studies) that, despite being an excellent combination with synergistic benefits; Vitamin D3 & Vitamin K2 should be taken separately because they compete for absorption in the gut.
+Many prominent health brands obviously disagree with this study, or are simply not aware of it, because they have put these nutrients together in the same capsule...

 We're a bit biased of course, but don't just take our word for it: if you take the time to compare ingredients and prices you'll see what we're getting at.
 The main problem with online shopping, however, is the same fierce competition that drives prices down and quality up.

 In a competitive market, some manufacturers will always try to mislead buyers which can make it difficult to know what to believe.
 To help you navigate these murky waters, we've put our heads together to come up with 10 hot tips for how to pick out the most genuine suppliers and spend your money most wisely.